SpectraLDS: Provable Distillation for Linear Dynamical Systems: Experiments

 Looking ahead, further investigation is warranted to better understand how convolution, LDS, and attention layers interact at the hardware level, and to optimize their coordination for even greater speedup.
 Additionally, further work is required to determine if the LDS layer is stable below float64.

-To conclude, as optimized transformer implementations suffer from KV-Cache memory bottleneck rather than compute bottlenecks \cite{gu2024mamba}, and the LDS layers have drastically lower memory requirements, we anticipate that, \textbf{with appropriate optimization, the inference speed of hybrid attention-STU architectures will be independent of the amount of LDS layers.}
+To conclude, since optimized transformer implementations suffer from KV-Cache memory bottlenecks rather than compute bottlenecks \cite{gu2024mamba}, and the LDS layers have drastically lower memory requirements, we anticipate that, \textbf{with appropriate optimization, the inference speed of hybrid attention-STU architectures will be independent of the amount of LDS layers.}